 Dutch cheese is fantastic.
 But ask for “goo-dah” there and see what happens.
 If you aren’t Dutch, the correct pronunciation of Gouda (one of their most beloved cheese) requires getting a sizable chunk of said cheese stuck in your throat (see references to the guttural language above).

 The Red Light District

-Don’t get too excited when you see “XXX” flags flying everywhere and atop many historic buildings.
-No, the lions on each side aren’t trying to claw their ways into a sexy show.
+Don’t get too excited when you see “XXX” flags flying everywhere around Amsterdam, even atop many historic buildings.
+And, no, the lions on each side aren’t trying to claw their way into a sexy show.
 The XXX we associate with naughtiness are actually St. Andrew’s crosses; the symbol appears on the Amsterdam coat of arms and has an entirely different meaning.

 Too bad our modern day bankers and investors forgot the historic lesson of tulip mania (I didn’t make that up) and the subsequent market collapse.
 During the Golden Age, supposedly 1,000 pounds of cheese or 12 fat sheep would be exchanged for a single bulb of the prized Viceroy tulip.
 That’s a pricey tulip.

 The famous wooden shoes are known as klompen (again, I didn’t make that up) in Dutch.
 The heavy, painful-looking shoes were worn by people who spent a lot of time working in the mud.
 And since most of the Netherlands had to be wrestled back from the sea, there is a lot of mud.

-Now days, you don’t see many Dutch families klomping along in the streets; although, some people still wear them while gardening.
+Now days, you don’t see many Dutch families klomping along in the streets; although, some people still wear them at home while gardening.
 The wooden shoes mostly end up pushing tourists’ bags to overweight at the airline check-in counter when they leave Amsterdam.
 Hopefully, no longer giggling.

 All Dutch People Are Tall and Beautiful

-Well, according to the stats, Dutch people are tall, and I can attest that they are quite beautiful.
+Well, according to the stats, Dutch people are tall, and I can attest that many are quite beautiful.
 The average height for a Dutch male is around six feet tall, and lots of studies have pegged the Dutch as the tallest people in the world.